 This way of thinking and integration of technology into our daily lives also impacts millennial’s work ethic.
 Because we’re always connected to our email, to social media, to apps, and more, we don’t work 9-5 like traditional employees.
 We expect flexibility and less conventional workplaces from our employers, but in exchange, we’re willing to work late nights and weekends when necessary.

 While these habits mean that we’re always available for work, it also means that we are excellent multi-tasker.
 Jessica Chesney, Director of Communications at Enventys Partners said, “Throughout the work day, I’m checking my Twitter feed and interacting with influencers, overseeing the PR department and handling client concerns.
 I’m also in constant contact with my coworkers here, and aware of my online “surroundings”, all while being prepared to put on any “hat” that may be required of me that day.”

 Millennials don’t just want to casually browse the internet, we want to be constantly connected, because this is all we know.
 We’ve grown up in a society that immediately runs to social media with the latest news, and while some may see this as obsessive, I see this as brilliant.
 Our generation is better connected, more engaged and better informed than our parents before us.

 This all means that we’re hardwired to excel in digital marketing.
-Command Partners embraces the unconventional wisdom that millennials provide, and some of our most innovative marketing ideas have come from bright 20-somethings.
+Enventys Partners embraces the unconventional wisdom that millennials provide, and some of our most innovative marketing ideas have come from bright 20-somethings.